wso2/docs-is/en/docs/guides/identity-lifecycles/lock-accounts-by-failed-login-attempts.md

-# Account Locking by Failed Login Attempts
+# Lock accounts by failed login attempts

 WSO2 Identity Server can be configured to lock a user account when a number of consecutive failed login attempts are exceeded.
 First, you need to configure WSO2 Identity Server for user account locking and disabling.
 The following section explain how to configure this.

-### Configuring WSO2 IS for account locking
+### Configure WSO2 IS for account locking

 1. Ensure that the identity listener with the `            priority=50           ` is set to **false**